Echoes of our time

 A project by Oscar Björk

-Resonance from our surroundings is something we experience daily but very rarely gets much focus.
+Acoustics from our surroundings is something we experience daily but rarely gets much focus.
 It is often in places where we meet powerful reverberation, for example in a church, that it becomes clear that the acoustics are a large part of the overall experience itself.
-People save photographs, videos and audio recordings of things that happened there and then.
-360 degree images are captured or built digitally to enhance an experience of a place through interaction.
-But the acoustics of places are not preserved in a way that allows people from different parts of the world widely to experience the place by interacting with it themselves.
+People save photographs, videos and audio recordings to document their lives and experiences.
+The acoustics of places are not commonly preserved in a way that allows people from different parts of the world to experience the place by interacting or using its acoustics.

 The collected IR-files captured during the project Echoes of our time was donated to Swedens national archive (Riksarkivet) in October 2022.
 The first exhibition took place at the Sigtuna Museum between May and November 2022.
 The second exhibition took place at Sundsvalls Museum February to May 2024.